All Episodes

 | Copy link to current segment

-Time Text
+Speaker Time Text

-good afternoon, whatever the time of day may be in your time zone, every single one of
+From the high desert and the great American Southwest, I bid you good evening, good morning, good afternoon, whatever the time of the day may be in your time zone, every single one of them covered by this program, Midnight in the Desert.

-All right, so the rules of the show are really simple, no bad language, and only one call per show.
+All right, so the rules of the show are really simple, no bad language, and only one call per show, and that's all the rules we have.

-But, um, we are ready to Go kaboom!
+But we are ready to go kaboom.

 Now, we're about to engage XDS on October 1st.

-This is a big deal, and you say, well, what's XDS?
+And you say, well, what's XDS?

-And what we're going to do is we're going to feed XDS our internet stereo signal, our excellent stereo signal, I might add, and they will then send it up to satellite and down to radio stations.
+And what we're going to do is we're going to feed XDS our internet stereo signal, our excellent stereo signal, I might add.

-So, up until this point, We have been just an excellent internet show with some very progressive stations already taking the show, as you know.
+So up until this point, we have been just an excellent internet show with some very progressive stations already taking the show, as you know.

 Well, this will exponentially increase the possibility of broadcast stations taking the program.